How To Start a Cleaning Business The Right Way

 Choose a business name that is easy to spell and pronounce, is memorable, and isn’t too similar to other cleaners already operating in your area.
 Pay attention to local ordinances as well as federal requirements for naming and registering your business.
 Even a sole proprietor will need to register a business name if they’re not trading as themselves.

 Also consider the structure of your business.
 While setting up as a sole contractor is the fastest and cheapest way of beginning a cleaning business, it can also leave you exposed to legal trouble if something goes wrong.
 Forming a limited liability company (LLC) can protect your assets in case of a cleaning disaster.
 It’s worth consulting with the SBA or an attorney to get advice on what business structure is best for your company model.
+Additionally, consider the legal aspects of your venture.
+Protecting your brand and services is crucial in any industry, including the cleaning business.
+This step is often overlooked but immensely important for safeguarding your business’s intellectual property rights from potential infringement cases.
+Consulting with firms specializing in intellectual property law such as, Heer Law can provide peace of mind and save you from unnecessary legal complications as your business grows.

 Already started a cleaning business?
 Learn how you can partner with Pro Housekeepers.